-President Bouteflika to return to Algeria on Sunday: source, TV
+President Bouteflika expected to return to Algeria on Sunday amid protests

 ALGIERS (Reuters) - President Abdelaziz Bouteflika is expected to return to Algeria on Sunday after two weeks in a Swiss hospital as he faces mass protests that pose the biggest threat to his 20-year rule.

+In the clearest indication yet that the generals sympathize with tens of thousands of Algerians who want Bouteflika to step down, the chief of staff said the military and the people had a united vision of the future, state TV said.
+Lieutenant General Gaed Salah did not mention the protests.

-A source familiar with the matter told Reuters Bouteflika would return on Sunday and Ennahar TV said he was expected to land around noon (1100 GMT).
+A source familiar with the matter told Reuters Bouteflika would return on Sunday.
+Ennahar TV had said he was expected to land at around noon (1100 GMT).

 An Algerian government plane landed at Geneva’s Cointrin airport earlier on Sunday.
 A Reuters witness saw the Gulfstream executive jet, the one which had taken Bouteflika to Geneva on Feb.
 24, touch down at the airport amid a heavy police presence.